|

 • zucchini.
 A low-carb alternative to pasta that absorbs the flavors of the dish.
 Slice evenly for consistent cooking.

 • marinara sauce.
 Brings a rich, tomato-based flavor.
-Use a high-quality or homemade marinara for the best taste.
+Use a high-quality or homemade marinara sauce for the best taste.

 • mozzarella cheese.
 Melts beautifully, creating a gooey, cheesy topping.
 Shred fresh mozzarella for the best texture.